-Whether it’s steep competition, higher rent, or a raging global pandemic, fast food and chain restaurants shut down for all sorts of reasons.
+Fast food and chain restaurants shut down for all sorts of reasons, but mainly steep competition, higher rent, or who could forget about the raging global pandemic.
 While many dining establishments faced closures before COVID-19 hit, the pandemic has had a devastating effect on the industry.

 Steak ‘n Shake, established over 80 years ago, recently announced it’s shuttering 51 branches.
 Some restaurants, such as Applebee’s and Ruby Tuesday, relied on diners eating meals in their establishments, so they’ve had to make the sudden switch to delivery and takeout.
 Here are some of the fast food and restaurant chains that are downsizing in 2020.

-The company’s website shows that Subway still has around 21,3000 restaurants in the US and thousands of international locations.
-Its efforts to bring back customers include rolling out kiosk ordering and more comfortable seating.
+Subway still has around 21,3000 restaurants in the US and thousands of international locations, according to the company website.
+Its efforts to bring back customers include more comfortable seating and kiosk ordering.

 2. Pizza Hut

-The experience of having a meal at Pizza Hut will soon be nothing but a memory because the chain is getting out of the sit-down restaurant business.
-It’s becoming a strictly carryout and delivery pizza chain, like Domino’s and Papa John’s.
+The experience of having a meal at Pizza Hut will soon be nothing but a memory because the chain is getting out of the dine-in restaurant business.
+Like Domino’s and Papa John’s, it’s becoming a strictly carryout and delivery pizza chain.

 As part of the transition, the number of Pizza Hut locations would fall from around 7,450 to about 7,000, executives told analysts on an August 2019 conference call.
 It will be closing over 500 underperforming restaurants over a two-year period.